How Much Of A 50K Settlement Will I Get?

 Yes, sometimes.
 There are a few places where you might be able to save a bit.

 You can’t really haggle your lawyer’s fee after the fact if you already signed a contract.
-But what you can do is work with your lawyer to negotiate things like medical liens.
+But what you can do is work with your lawyer to negotiate things like medical bills, hospital liens and health insurance claims.

 Your Path To Recovery